AlisaFox/C-projects/ReadersWriters/README.md

 - If a writer arrives while readers are accessing the resource, it will wait until those readers free the resource, and then modify it.
 - New readers arriving in the meantime will have to wait.

-The times I got were
+The times I got were:
 >  Reader average time is 0.110264 secs,
 >   max time is 2.526340 secs,
 >   min time is 0.000000 secs